jhorn00/suzoku/README.md

 # suzoku
-This is a personal project to solve any (valid) sudoku board with opencv and Python (one of my first in this language).
+This is a personal project to solve any (valid) sudoku board with opencv and Python.
 Name inspired by my aunt Suzanne (Zani).

 This readme will be updated when the project reaches a more complete state.